FREE TICKETS IN CENTRAL PARK

 Free tickets are distributed on each performance day via the free lines at the Delacorte Theater in Central Park.
 We recognize that ticket lines can sometimes be long, and we appreciate your time and dedication.
 People waiting for free tickets must line up along the path designated by The Public Theater staff and The Parks Department.

-- Each person (age 5+) may receive up to two (2) tickets, until we run out.
+Each person (age 5+) may receive up to two (2) tickets, while supplies last.

 Support The Public and reserve your seat!
 With a donation of $500 or more, you can reserve your seats for this summer’s Free Shakespeare in the Park season.
 It’s our way of thanking you for helping us provide thousands of free tickets to our audiences each summer.
 Click here to become a supporter today.